-(renumber ed - 2018)
+(renumbered - 2018)

 - The Heritage Commission has been granted permission by the Selectmen's Office for one member of the Commission to access and edit the Heritage Commission's pages on the official website for the Town of Danville.
 The Heritage Commission members shall appoint by vote the member who will have such website access and the appointed member shall be given the necessary password and login information.
-Edits to the Commission's website pages shall be made only after approval by a majority vote of the Heritage Commission members. - 2) The Commission's Recording Clerk shall forward final approved meeting minutes to the Selectmen's Administrative Assistant pursuant to Section III 3) a) v) for posting on the Town's official website.
+Edits to the Commission's website pages shall be made only after approval by a majority vote of the Heritage Commission members. - Minutes availability: Minutes of public meetings of the Heritage Commission are retained in the Town Clerk's Office and shall be open to public inspection at the Town Clerk's Office in accordance with RSA 91-A:2, II.
+This notice is provided in compliance with RSA 91-A:2, II-b (a). (added - 2024)